preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tenant-features-610/index.rst

 Features (Tenant) in Omnia 6.10
 =================================

-**This documentation is just started.
-Will be completed in a few days.**

 All available Features for the Tenant is listed here and can be activated, deactivated and updated when needed.
 Here's an example:

 .. image:: features-tenant-new9.png